Holonomy algebras of Einstein pseudo-Riemannian manifolds: The case of preserving two complementary isotropic subspaces

-We have also proved the following statement: let $(M,g)$ be a pseudo-Riemannian manifold of signature $(n,n)$ such that its holonomy algebra $\g\subset\so(n,n)$ preserves two complementary totally isotropic subspaces of the tangent space.
-Then $(M,g)$ is Ricci-flat if and only if $\g\subset\sl(n,\Real)$.
+\begin{prop} Let $(M,g)$ be a pseudo-Riemannian manifold of signature $(n,n)$ such that its holonomy algebra $\g\subset\so(n,n)$ preserves two complementary totally isotropic subspaces of the tangent space.
+Then $(M,g)$ is Ricci-flat if and only if $\g\subset\sl(n,\Real)$.\end{prop}